dynatrace-oss/koney/README.md

         selector:
           matchLabels:
             demo.koney/honeytoken: "true"
-        containerSelector: ".*"
+        containerSelector: "regex:.*"
 ```

 ℹ️ **Note**: Tetragon's tracing policies do not support wildcards in the `containerSelector` field.
-This is not a problem when the `containerSelector` field is set to a specific container name or set to `.*`.
+This is not a problem when the `containerSelector` field is set to a specific container name or set to `regex:.*` or `glob:*`.
 However, when the `containerSelector` field is set to a pattern, the tracing policy is created with an empty `containerSelector` field, matching all containers in the pod.
 See [Captor Deployment](#captor-deployment) for more information about tracing policies.
 Moreover, tracing policies do not support the `namespaces` field.
 Therefore, tracing policies match pods in all namespaces.

 #### Decoy Deployment